 Appendix A

 Additional simulations were conducted to evaluate the impact of only having fishery information versus indices of abundance and length- and age-composition data available from both a fishery-independent survey and a fishery.
 The operating model generated a highly uncertain survey (CV = 0.40) that was conducted on a biennial basis with low length- and age-composition sample sizes, representative of a survey that poorly sampled the simulated stock (e.g. due to habitat and gear restrictions or restricted sampling areas) (Fig. A.1).
 The survey selectivity was assumed to be fixed at an asymptotic shape, selecting fish at smaller sizes relative to the fishery selectivity.
-All other specifications for the fishery within the operating model and the assumptions applied by the estimation method were retained according to those detailed in the Material and Methods section.
+All other specifications for the fishery within the operating model and the assumptions applied by the estimation method were the same as those detailed in the Material and Methods section.

 The estimates of spawning biomass (Fig. A.2a-c) and relative spawning biomass (Fig. A.3a-c) for the time-invariant case were median unbiased at the time of the first assessment in year 50.
 The addition of a survey index and composition data for all data scenarios led to less among-simulation variability and reduced median bias over the management period relative to the simulations without survey data (Figs. 4a-c and 5a-c).
 The presence of survey data when fishery data were eliminated (eliminated data scenario) allowed the majority of the simulated stocks being estimated rebuilt by the end of the management period (Fig. A.2c) compared to the large fraction of simulations that failed to be estimated rebuilt when only historical data were available from the fishery (Fig. 4c).